 - Bring power bars etc. They are very hard to find and cost $3-6 each in Costa Rica – save $4 x 1 per person per day x 7 days = $56 just on snacks.
 Cheap local delicious tropical fruits make great snacks but sometimes aren’t as practical as energy bars…have you ever seen a mango after it’s ridden down a waterfall rappel in a butt pack…not a pretty sight. [save $56 two people for a week]

 - Eat before you head to the airport.
-Especially in Liberia the airport concession prices are astronomical.
+It’s normal for airport food to cost more but especially in Liberia the airport concession prices are astronomical.
 Two slices of pizza and two bottles of water $44 – skip it! [save $34 two people]

 - Eat fresh and eat local.
 The more prepared the food is and the more it’s targeted at tourist or expats the more expensive it is.
-You can pay anywhere from $5 to $75 for the same nutrition.
-From cheapest to most expensive – Mercados < Sodas < Supermartkets < Tipico < Restaurante < Cuisine/AI Resort Dining (paid in advance obviously but still by far the most expensive calories in Costa Rica).
+You can pay anywhere from $5 to $75 for the same number of calories.
+From cheapest to most expensive – Mercados < Sodas < Supermartkets < Tipico < Restaurante < Cuisine/Fine Dining < All Inclusive Resort < Airport Food.

 - Taxes are not always included when making reservations directly.
 Tourism taxes of 13% are often not included when you reserve on hotel’s or activity’s website.
 These are all in addition to any fees your credit, debit or atm card charges for international use and a credit card surcharge over the cash price. (see below…).
 Make sure the price for what you’re reserving includes everything you think it does. [save $40 – $100 two people for a week]